A circular order on edge-coloured trees and RNA m-diagrams: Induction on -Angulations of Polygons

 \section{Induction on $m$-Angulations of Polygons}

-As we have seen in Section~\ref{s:bijections}, the set of labelled $m$-edge-coloured trees with $k$ vertices is in bijection with the set of $m$-gon-labelled diagonal-coloured $m$-angulations of a polygon $P_n$ with $n=(m-2)k+2$ sides up to rotation (recall that $m$-gon-labelled means that the $m$-gons in the $m$-angulation are labelled with the numbers $1,2,\ldots ,k$).
-The colours on the diagonals bounding each $m$-gon in the $m$-angulations are the symbols $S_1, \ldots, S_m$ in a clockwise order around the boundary of the $m$-gon.
-Similarly, the set of $m$-edge-coloured trees with $k$ vertices is in bijection with the set of diagonal-coloured $m$-angulations of $P_n$ with $k$ $m$-gons up to rotation.
+By Theorem~\ref{t:bijectionshapesdissections}, the set of labelled $m$-edge-coloured trees with $k$ vertices is in bijection with the set of $m$-gon-labelled diagonal-coloured $m$-angulations of a polygon $P_n$ with $n=(m-2)k+2$ sides, up to rotation, where $m$-gon-labelled means that the $m$-gons are labelled with $1,2,\ldots ,k$.
+The colours satisfy a \emph{boundary rule}, i.e.\ those bounding each $m$-gon in the $m$-angulations must be the symbols $S_1, \ldots, S_m$ in clockwise order.

 Our aim in this section is to rewrite induction in the language of $(m-2)$-clusters.
-We saw in Theorem~\ref{t:clusterbijection} that the set of $m$-angulations of $P_n$ containing $k$ $m$-gons is in bijection with the set of $(m-2)$-clusters in the sense of Fomin-Reading~\cite{fominreading05} of type $A_{k-1}$.
-For such clusters, mutation corresponds in the $m$-angulation to rotating a diagonal one step anticlockwise in the subpolygon with $2m-2$ sides obtained when the diagonal is removed.
-Such mutation is also well-defined on an $m$-angulation of $P_n$ up to rotation.
-We shall see that induction has a description as a composition of such mutations (which we shall refer to as anticlockwise diagonal rotations): see Propositions~\ref{Induction on Polygon Shapes} and~\ref{Induction on Polygon Trees of Relations} below.
+The set of $m$-angulations of $P_n$ containing $k$ $m$-gons is in bijection with the set of $(m-2)$-clusters of type $A_{k-1}$ by Fomin-Reading~\cite{fominreading05}.
+Mutation corresponds to rotating a diagonal one step anticlockwise in the subpolygon obtained when the diagonal is removed.

+We shall see that induction has a description as a composition of such mutations and appropriate recolourings of diagonals and vertex relabellings.
+An easy induction argument based on cutting an $m$-angulation along one of its sides shows that:

-\begin{lemma} Every $m$-angulation $\M$ of a polygon has at least two $m$-gons with $m-1$ boundary edges or is an $m$-angulation of an $m$-gon. \end{lemma}
+\begin{lemma} Every $m$-angulation $\M$ of a polygon has at least two $m$-gons with $m-1$ boundary edges or is an $m$-angulation of an $m$-gon.$\Box$ \end{lemma}

-\begin{proof} The result is clearly true if $\M$ is an $m$-angulation of an $m$-gon.
-Let $\M$ be an $m$-angulation of $P_n$, and assume that all $m$-angulations of polygons with fewer sides have two boundary $m$-gons or are just one $m$-gon.
-Cutting $\M$ along one of its $m$-diagonals $D$ gives two $m$-angulations of polygons with fewer sides.
-By the induction hypothesis, each of these polygons contains an $m$-gon incident with its boundary and the result follows. \end{proof}
+\begin{remark} If all the diagonals in an $m$-angulation are incident with one vertex, then by moving them one after another, we get the same $m$-angulation rotated through $2\pi/n$. \end{remark}

-In the following two lemmas we describe how to use anticlockwise rotations of diagonals to rotate an $m$-angulation of $P_n$ (containing $k$ $m$-gons) anticlockwise through $2 \pi/n$.
-Note that any clockwise rotation can easily be achieved via a composition of anticlockwise rotations; we shall therefore sometimes use clockwise rotations.
-We label the vertices of $P_n$ $1,2,\ldots ,n$ clockwise around the boundary, and use the notation $[i,j]$ to describe a diagonal in the polygon connecting vertex $i$ with vertex $j$.
+We label the vertices of $P_n$ $1,2,\ldots ,n$ clockwise around the boundary, and use the notation $[i,j]$ to denote a diagonal in the polygon connecting vertex $i$ with vertex $j$.